 The Chandler House/Rocklyn National Historic Site of Canada, situated in the town of Dorchester, is a distinguished two-storey, five-bay Classical Revival style house built in 1831.
 The well-proportioned building features a worked stone exterior, low hipped roof, high stone chimneys, and an open porch with a pediment and columns.
 Official recognition pertains to the building and its legal lot at the time of designation.

-Chandler House/Rocklyn was designated a national historic site of Canada in 1971 because this Classical Revival house was built for Father of Confederation Edward Barron Chandler and remained his property throughout his long career in public office.
+Designated a national historic site of Canada in 1971, the Chandler House/Rocklyn is significant because it was constructed for Edward Barron Chandler, a Father of Confederation, and remained his property throughout his extensive public service career.

-The heritage value resides in theClassical Revival style of the house.
-Fine touches in the design of the building include the considered proportions, the manner in which the pediment on the porch repeats the angle of the hipped slate roof, and in the rusticated walls on the ground floor, which contrast with the smooth ashlar facing above.
-Triglyphs and fluted columns enrich the handsome wooden portico, set on a stone base.
-This classically inspired design, with its fine detailing and use of durable materials reflect the social and economic position of Edward Barron Chandler, a leading position in mid-nineteenth century Atlantic Canada.
+The heritage value of the Chandler House/Rocklyn lies in its Classical Revival style.
+Notable design elements include the well-considered proportions, the repetition of the pediment on the porch that mirrors the angle of the hipped slate roof, and the rusticated walls on the ground floor contrasting with the smooth ashlar facing above.
+The finely crafted wooden portico, set on a stone base, features triglyphs and fluted columns.
+This classical design, with its intricate detailing and use of durable materials, reflects the social and economic standing of Edward Barron Chandler, a prominent figure in mid-nineteenth-century Atlantic Canada.

 This post has already been read 3730 times!